 My Playground course is designed for a year long course to allow time to consolidate the approximately 20 new distinctions, new brain cell groups to perform the desired actions a joyful, productive life demands, automatically.

 Each new project, each new change begins with phase 1: stop the bleeding.

-This is new knowledge for most of you, and if you look, you have never really even consider changing this way.
+This is new knowledge for most of you, you have never really even considered changing this way.

 You have never even looked at your leaks...

 Some people can double, triple, the quality of their lives, their money, their health, their relationships by just plugging in the leaks.

 But taking responsibility for your leaks takes taking on discomfort, pain...

 Going from TLB 1 to TLB 2 can make a huge difference.
 It's as rare as anything in this comfort loving phase of humanity.

 I have people who invest in the type of coaching where we spend an hour or more a week talking, I work for quite some time with them before they are willing to plug in the leaks.
 And one of them to give up, a big leak, is the fantasy that just because they are talking to me, they will be at their goals in a few months.